rohitkumarankam/rohitkumarankam.com-archive/themes/blist/README.md

 ### Menu

 Menu in Blist theme is pre-set to have all section names.
 You can include custom links in header using the `menu.main` option config.toml.

+### Logo

+`logo` param in the site config will allow to use an image as the logo instead of the website name.
+It is localizable and so can have different logo for different languages

 ### Darkmode